- This event has passed.

 Event is free and open to the public.
 RSVP appreciated

-Presented by the Center for Jewish Studies
+Presented by The Humanities Institute and The Center for Jewish Studies

 RSVP appreciated, seating is first come, first served.
 Reception to follow.